 As mentioned earlier, there are several types of M&As, but the leveraged buyout model is its own breed of animal.
 An LBO model is most commonly employed by a private equity firm to acquire a company using bank debt financing to fund the purchase.
 As opposed to a standard M&A transaction, where the acquiring company is operating strategically, an LBO tends to be more return-driven, with the private equity firm focused on the internal rate of return (IRR), which is a metric used to determine the future profitability of an investment.

 In other words, an LBO looks to become profitable down the road from the free cash flow derived from the acquired business.
 LBO modeling typically involves a much greater debt-to-equity ratio and equity value than standard M&As, and an LBO secures the acquisition debt with the company that was acquired, which is a major differentiating factor.

 The biggest reason leveraged buyouts are a popular financial model with private equity investors is because very little capital is required up-front in order to conduct the transaction, thereby protecting investors from a large amount of financial exposure.
 If things go bad in the future with the financial modeling transaction, it is the target company that is stuck with the debt.
 Of course, that doesn’t mean that the acquiring company is shielded from loss; there is the possibility of lawsuits from shareholders, which is not an entirely uncommon outcome in the dog-eat-dog business world.

 When Is an LBO Employed?

-There are several scenarios when a leveraged buyout is performed, including the following.
+There are several scenarios when a leveraged buyout financial modeling is performed, including the following.